joannlap/js-bootcamp/Day 5: flow-control.md

 But then it struck to me that this definition ressembles a lot to higher order functions.
 So I looked into the difference between callbacks and higher order functions and this is what I concluded:

-Higher order functions takes another functions as an argument and returns a function to its callers.
+Higher order functions takes other functions as an argument and returns a function to its callers.
 Callbacks are functions that is passed to another function expecting that the other function will call it.

 Example how async code works:
 We have two functions here, whattup() and whattup2u(). whattup() consist of a console.log() and a setTimeout callback function thats on 5 seconds.
 The whattup() function returns whattup2u().